abrjak/JavaBasics/README.md

 #### Cloning with Git Bash

-tbd
+1. Open the Git Bash Console and navigate to your workspace folder.
+2. Type 'git clone https://github.com/abrjak/JavaBasics' to clone this Project
+3. Start Eclipse and if you can see the JavaBasics-Project-Folder, you're good to go.
+Otherwise, import the Project by clicking File > Open Projects from FileSystem...

 ## In which order you should work through this Project

-I suggest working through the packages the following order:
+I suggest working through the packages in the following order:

 - ch.baloise.it.theory
 - ch.baloise.it.helloworld